 Now if men had the power to keep both ends of the marriage covenant, then it could be argued that a godly person should do so in keeping with the Father’s example, but men do not have the power to repent for another person or to keep another person from sin.
 Neither can we pay for the sins of another person.

-The damage done to the believer who is frightened into remaining in an unequally yoked marriage with the threat of God’s eternal wrath is awful indeed.
+The damage done to the believer who is frightened by “Christian” superstition into remaining in an unequally yoked marriage with the threat of God’s eternal wrath is awful indeed.
 They are providing benefits in exchange for nothing, which is very much like making a house payment faithfully each month even though the house has never been made available to live in and enjoy.
-In addition any children in an unequally yoked marriage will receive an undue influence from the unbelieving spouse because the children come into the world slaves to unrighteousness, which causes them to feel a greater kinship with their unbelieving parent.
+In addition, any children in an unequally yoked marriage will receive an undue influence from the unbelieving spouse because the children come into the world slaves to unrighteousness, which causes them to feel a greater kinship with their unbelieving parent.
 The believing spouse will be discouraged in their own sanctification efforts, and the children will be encouraged to sin without consequence, seeing that their unbelieving parent is more often than not rewarded for taking tremendous advantage of the believing spouse.

 By seeking a divorce the obedient child of God is following God’s command not to be in any unequally yoked relationship (2 Cor.
 6:14-7:1; Ezra 10: 3, 11; Judges 3:6-8; Deut.
-21:10-14; Psalm 89:38-45) yet he is portrayed by many in the church as the offender against God and man, while the true offender snickers as they are lofted as the poor victim.
+21:10-14; Psalm 89:38-45), yet he will be portrayed by many in the church as the offender against God and man, while the true offender snickers as they are lofted as the poor victim.
 The godless spouse often goes beyond snickering to libeling their believing partner in order to bring undeserved discredit to them.
 Those who hold this position in the church happily join forces with the godless partner in order to shame and pressure the believer into repenting of their decision to divorce their unrepentant, unbelieving spouse.
 Of course doing so would require them to break with scripture, reason and their own conscience, which does not seem to bother those who hold this shameful man-made doctrine of no divorce ever.